On the distance spectral radius, fractional matching and factors of graphs with given minimum degree: Fractional matching number and distance spectral radius

-Since $\alpha_f(G) \le \frac{n}{2}$, it is natural to consider that can we find a condition for distance spectral radius that makes the fractional matching number of a graph $G$ with given minimum degree more than $\frac{n-k}{2}$?
+Since $\alpha_f(G) \le \frac{n}{2}$, it is natural to consider that can we find a condition for the distance spectral radius that makes the fractional matching number of a graph $G$ more than $\frac{n-k}{2}$ with given minimum degree, where $0<k<n$ is an integer?
 In addition, can we characterize the corresponding spectral extremal graphs?
 Based on the above considerations, we give the following theorem.